smolbirb/bylaws/draft.md

 ### Section 4: Core Values
 	* Resisting gentrification
-	* Providing a safe space for Queer/trans, indigenous people, people of color, immigrants, and other marginalized groups
+	* Providing a safe space for indigenous people, people of color, immigrants, queer/trans people, and other marginalized groups
-	* feminism/ anarchism
+	* material feminism / anarchism
 	* collective liberation
 	* collective empowerment
-	* engaging with change
+	* engaging with change (be more specific??)
-	* transparency/ sharing information
+	* transparency / sharing information
+	* mutual aid
+	* decolonization

 The AF Promise to the community is that each action taken by Project Ambri, through programs or administration, either by a paid staff person, member, or volunteer, will strive to be in full alignment with the AF purpose and core values.